What is Duration?

 1. Macaulay Duration

 Macaulay duration is a weighted average of the times until the cash flows of a fixed-income instrument are received.
 The concept was introduced by Canadian economist Frederick Macaulay.
-It is a measure of a time required for an investor to be repaid the bond’s price by the bond’s total cash flows.
+It is a measure of the time required for an investor to be repaid the bond’s price by the bond’s total cash flows.
 The Macaulay duration is measured in units of time (e.g., years).

 The Macaulay duration for coupon-paying bonds is always lower than the bond’s time to maturity.
 For zero-coupon bonds, the duration equals the time to maturity.